 Please note that all these are very commonly heard in formal writers' workshops and informal critique groups; they wouldn't be on the list otherwise.
-In fact, you may have used some of these yourself, saw no harm in them, and will be surprised to see them on this list.
+In fact, you may have used or experienced some of these yourself and felt no harm in them.
 That's OK.
 Only recently have many of us begun to reflect on the downsides of traditional workshop language, and to try more inclusive alternatives.

-Moreover, if you or classmates fall back into one of these well-worn grooves occasionally, that's OK, too.
+Moreover, if you or your classmates fall back into one of these well-worn grooves occasionally, that's OK, too.
 We're all learning together, and making mistakes together, as part of a supportive community.
-No one in the cohort should feel obligated to police these matters, but everyone in the cohort is welcome to kindly redirect the conversation as needed, and to privately contact the instructor or Clarion West staff with any concerns.
+No one in the cohort should feel obligated to enforce these matters, but everyone in the cohort is welcome to kindly redirect the conversation as needed, and to privately contact the instructor or Clarion West staff with any concerns.

 - Dogmatism/arrogance: "Fiction doesn't work this way."
 "Fiction should not work this way."
 "This story isn't science fiction."
 "Even fantasy has to have rules."
 "Here's how comedy works."
 "This wouldn't happen in real life."
-"You must change this one thing." - The implication the story is not the property of the author, but written on commission for you, the demanding client: "Here's what I want you to do."
+"You must change this one thing." - The implication that the story is not the property of the author, but written on commission for you, the demanding client: "Here's what I want you to do."
 "I need some closure here."
 "I'd like this to happen."
 "You're not giving me what I need." - Similarly, prescriptive critiques that tell the author exactly what you think the story should be doing, rather than offering it as an option: "This story needs a flashback here."
 "You should add more description here."
 "The ending should do this instead."
-If the student has not requested prescriptive feedback, please avoid it. - Irrelevant self-absorption in general: "I'm not your ideal audience, because I don't usually read this sort of thing."
-"I would have written the story this other way."
-"I don't like this character." - "This story reminds me of a long anecdote about myself."
-At various informal points this summer, classmates will bond by spontaneously swapping such stories, but generally not in the classroom. - Capitalist language that suggests the story is merely a commodity, its value set entirely by the marketplace: "You haven't earned this."
-"This scene has no payoff."
-"You would profit by doing this." - "Show, don't tell" and other anti-exposition prejudices.
+If the student has not requested prescriptive feedback, please avoid it.2